open-mmlab/mmengine/docs/en/common_usage/set_random_seed.md

 - differ_rand_seed: whether to set different seeds for different processes by adding the process index number to the seed.
 - deterministic: whether to set deterministic options for the CUDNN backend.

-Let's take the [Get Started in 15 Minutes](../get_started/15_minutes.md) as an example to demonstrate how to add `randomness` in MMEngine.
+Let's take the [Get Started in 15 Minutes](../get_started/15_minutes.md) as an example to demonstrate how to set `randomness` in MMEngine.

 ```python
 runner = Runner(